The Snowman: Music

 The production team contacted Howard Blake early in the production, as they were having difficulties finding the right tone for adapting the wordless picture book.
 Blake suggested that the film should not feature dialogue, but instead a through-composed orchestral soundtrack.
 He recalls the song "Walking in the Air" was written some years earlier during a difficult period in his life, and the song formed the main theme for the work.
+In 2021, Blake told the Financial Times that he wanted to incorporate the lyrics with "a symphony that expressed the complete innocence and beauty that we are all born with."
+Blake further brought up his religion, stating "It felt as though the idea came from God."

 Howard Blake's orchestral score was performed in the film by the Sinfonia of London.
 The song "Walking in the Air" is sung in the film by chorister Peter Auty, who was not credited in the original version.
 He was given a credit on the 20th anniversary version.

-In 1985, "Walking in the Air" was covered by chorister Aled Jones in a single which peaked at number five on the UK Singles Chart.
+In 1985, "Walking in the Air" was covered by chorister Aled Jones in a single which peaked at number five on the UK singles chart.
 Jones is sometimes mistakenly credited with having sung the song in the film.
 Blake's soundtrack for The Snowman is often performed as a standalone concert work, often accompanying a projection of the film or sometimes with a narrator (the version for narrator was first performed by Bernard Cribbins in Summer 1983).